Benjamin Daviet

-Benjamin Daviet (born 16 June 1989) is a French male cross-country skier and biathlete.
+Benjamin Daviet (born 16 June 1989) is a French male Para cross-country skier and biathlete.
 He has competed at the Winter Paralympics twice in his career in 2014 and 2018.
 Daviet claimed the first Paralympic gold medal of his career after winning the men's 7.5km standing biathlon event during the 2018 Winter Paralympics.

 Career

 Daviet made his Paralympic debut during the 2014 Winter Paralympics and claimed a bronze medal in the cross-country skiing 4 x 2.5 km relay open event.

 He won the bronze medal in the men's 10 km standing biathlon event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.